huggingface/open-muse/README.md

-# muse-open-reproduction
+# open-muse
-A repo to train the best and fastest text2image model!
+An open-reproduction effortto reproduce the transformer based [MUSE](https://muse-model.github.io/) model for fast text2image generation.

 ## Goal
 This repo is for reproduction of the [MUSE](https://arxiv.org/abs/2301.00704) model.
 The goal is to create a simple and scalable repo, to reproduce MUSE and build knowedge about VQ + transformers at scale.